HolsDuckett/Notes-App/planning.md

 javascript
 ----------
-function to change the display to allow whole note function to hide the note back to abbreviated 20 chars
+function to change the display to allow whole note (expandNote(note's button #id)) function to hide the note back to abbreviated 20 chars (minimiseNote(note's button #id))